 Oracle 12c, which has transactional, in memory database (not the entire database as HANA, but parts of the database.
-Placing all of the database into memory is not something non-SAP vendors do because it does not make any sense.
-Therefore, Oracle had this capability 5 months after this article with Fienberg’s statement was made.
+Placing all of the databases into memory is not something non-SAP vendors do because it does not make any sense.
+Therefore, Oracle had this capability five months after this article with Fienberg’s statement was made.
 Fienberg must have been in contact with Oracle and knew they were developing this.
 Why did Fienberg then propose that it would take HANA competitors “5 years to catch up?”

 Now the Second Financially Biased Source is Used

 “Duncan Jones, principal analyst at Forrester, agrees with Feinberg and believes that this announcement ‘sets SAP customers free from the clutches of the other database vendors’.

 He said: “If it works, as SAP plans, it will be very damaging for Oracle.
 Oracle has some great products, but it does a lot of things to annoy its customers.
 There comes a point when you can only annoy your customer base so much, and if they are given an alternative that works, many of them will embrace it.”

 Like Feinberg, Duncan Jones was also wrong.
 Forrester was paid a large amount of money by SAP to write a paper projecting a lower TCO for HANA.
 This exceedingly low-quality paper is covered in the article How Accurate Was Forrester’s TCO Study on SAP HANA?